MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XII-Federal-Housing-Finance-Agency/subchapter-D-Federal-Home-Loan-Banks/part-1273-Office-Finance/section-1273.8.md

 (1) Set policies for management and operation of the OF;

-(2) Approve a strategic business plan for the OF in accordance with the provisions of § 1239.31 of this chapter, as appropriate;
+(2) Approve a strategic business plan for the OF in accordance with the provisions of § 1239.14 of this chapter, as appropriate;

-(3) Select, employ, determine the compensation for, and assign the duties and functions of a Chief Executive Officer of the OF who shall -
+(3) Select, employ, determine the compensation for, and assign the duties and functions of a Chief Executive Officer of the OF who shall—

 (i) Be head of the OF and direct the implementation of the OF board of directors' policies;